mizrael/davidguida.net/src/_posts/2022-10-02-is-dependency-injection-dead-part-3.md

 ---
 description: >
   Is Dependency Injection dead?
 It's not!
-But let's see what "Service Lifetime" means and how many options we have when setting up our Dependency Injection container.
+But we must be extra careful to not introduce some nasty anti-patterns in our codebase.
+Let's discover few of them!
 id: 8026
 title: 'Is Dependency Injection dead? - Part 3: Anti-Patterns'
 date: 2022-07-15T00:57:23-05:00